 A minimum score of 600 (paper-based), 250 (computer-based), or 100 (web-based) is required on the TOEFL.
 For the IELTS, an overall band score of at least 7.0 is required.
 The admissions office requires official copies of all results.

 Because the majority of our programs are completed fully online, Johns Hopkins Engineering for Professionals is not authorized to certify the I-20 form required for a student visa.
 Those holding student visas granted by other universities are not allowed to register for our courses, and cannot be accepted as degree candidates or Special Students.
 For additional visa information, please contact the Office of International Services.

 Services for International Students

-Once admitted, international students at Johns Hopkins Engineering for Professionals benefit from a wide range of support services including international student groups, access to the Johns Hopkins Office of International Services at Homewood, and access to counseling and workshops from the Johns Hopkins Student Assistance Program.
+Once admitted, international students at Johns Hopkins Engineering for Professionals benefit from a wide range of support services including international student groups, access to the Johns Hopkins Office of International Services, and access to counseling and workshops from the Johns Hopkins Student Assistance Program.